mghoff/bill-miller/README.md

-**The resulting likelihood for any one person to beat the market within a definite start and stop time of at least 15 years in a single 40 year period, while larger the the 3% of his second calculation, is much smaller than the final proposed result of \~75%, which this calculates at \~33%.**
+**The resulting likelihood for any one person to beat the market within a definite start and stop time of at least 15 years in a single 40 year period, while larger than the 3% of his second calculation, is much smaller than the final proposed result of \~75%, which this calculates at \~33%.**